peterhinch/micropython-nano-gui/plot/FPLOT.md

 Graph objects are sized and positioned in terms of TFT screen pixel coordinates, with (0, 0) being the top left corner of the display, with x increasing to the right and y increasing downwards.
+By `nanogui` convention a border, if specified, extends two pixels beyond the graph in each direction.
+If the graph is placed at [row, col] the top left hand corner of the border is at [row-2, col-2].
 The coordinate system within a graph conforms to normal mathematical conventions.

 Scaling is provided on Cartesian curves enabling user defined ranges for x and y values.
 Points lying outside of the defined range will produce lines which